ISI-apex/sd-flex-char-scripts/README.md

 Running a (usually) threaded application is the most basic task.
 Threaded applications are executed using `numactl` to control CPU and memory policies.
-The script `run-app-numactl.sh` is not topology-aware, so the user is responsible for specifying an appropriate CPU set.
+The script `run-app-numactl.sh` is not topology-aware, so the user is responsible for specifying an appropriate CPU set and memory policy.
 For example, to run `ep.D.x` (from the NAS benchmarks) with local memory allocations and 8 threads on logical (not necessarily physical) CPUs 0 through 7:

     ./run-app-numactl.sh -a apps/npb-omp-ep.D.x.sh -t 8 -- -l -C 0-7